 The realization of the drawbacks of language apps keeps your expectations low.
 You can concentrate more on the practical aspects of apps.

-And later, continue your adventure with other resources, ranging from books and audio tutoring to teacher and language school.
+Later, you can continue your adventure with other resources, such as books and audio tutoring for teachers and language schools.

 Free Vs. Paid Language Apps